Study Abroad in Spain

 Students may choose a four-week program or a six-week program and begin in mid-June or early July.
 The four-week program takes place in Madrid.
 For the six-week program, after four weeks in Madrid, students transfer to a second Sampere site: either Alicante (on the Mediterranean coast, south of Valencia) or Salamanca (northwest of Madrid).

 Depending on the courses taken, students completing the Madrid program may receive 18 units of transfer credit, and an additional 6 units for the Alicante or Salamanca segment.

-Students may enroll in courses at beginner, intermediate, or advanced levels.
-They should consult with the program advisors before registering for courses to discuss placement.
-To ensure proper placement, students take a placement exam on their first day of class in Madrid.
 As part of their academic experience, all students participate in three museum visits in Madrid and three full-day excursions to sites near Madrid (for example, Toledo, Segovia, El Escorial, and Valle de los Caídos).
 Advanced level classes include Readings in Literary Genres, Commercial and Technical Spanish, Survey of Spanish Literature, Spanish Film, Advanced Grammar and Composition, and Advanced Conversation and Writing.
-To complement course offerings for advanced level students, Sampere may facilitate arrangements for internship experiences in the fields of law, marketing, and tourism.
+To complement course offerings for advanced-level students, Sampere may facilitate arrangements for internship experiences in the fields of law, marketing, and tourism.

 Extracurricular activities include:

 - Additional visits to museums, historical sites, and monuments in Madrid